 - (4) In a school district that has been classified as provisionally accredited by the state board of education and has received scores on its annual performance report consistent with a classification of provisionally accredited or unaccredited for three consecutive school years beginning with the 2012-13 accreditation year under the following conditions: - (a) The eligibility for charter schools of any school district whose provisional accreditation is based in whole or in part on financial stress as defined in sections 161.520 to 161.529, or on financial hardship as defined by rule of the state board of education, shall be decided by a vote of the state board of education during the third consecutive school year after the designation of provisional accreditation; and - (b) The sponsor is limited to the local school board or a sponsor who has met the standards of accountability and performance as determined by the department based on sections 160.400 to 160.425 and section 167.349 and properly promulgated rules of the department; [or] - charter form of government, provided the proposed charter school sponsor receives a petition with the number of signatures of parents of students who would qualify to attend the proposed charter school equal to fifty percent of the number of seats with which the proposed charter school intends to open.
+The
-The provisions of this subdivision shall not apply to any such district that is accredited without provisions by the state board

-- of education and that has a resident pupil enrollment of less than three thousand; - (6) In any city with a population greater than thirty thousand inhabitants which contains only one school district within its boundaries, provided the proposed charter school sponsor receives a petition with the number of signatures of parents of students who would qualify to attend the proposed charter school equal to fifty percent of the number of seats with which the proposed charter school intends to open.
-The provisions of this subdivision shall not apply to any such district that is accredited without provisions by the state board of education and that has a resident pupil enrollment of less than three thousand;

-- (7) In a school district that has been accredited without provisions, sponsored only by the local school board; provided that no board with a current year enrollment of one thousand five hundred fifty students or greater shall permit more than thirty-five percent of its student enrollment to enroll in charter schools sponsored by the local board under the authority of this subdivision, except that this restriction shall not apply to any school district that subsequently becomes eligible under subdivision (3) or (4) of this subsection or to any district accredited without provisions that sponsors charter schools prior to having a current year student enrollment of one thousand five hundred fifty students or greater. - 3.
-[Except as further provided in subsection 4 of this section,] The following entities are eligible to sponsor charter schools:
+- 1 provisions of this subdivision shall not apply to any such - 2 district that is accredited without provisions by the state board - 3 of education and that has a resident pupil enrollment of less - 4 than three thousand; - 5 (6) In any urban school district as defined in section - 6 160.011, provided the proposed charter school sponsor receives a - 7 petition with the number of signatures of parents of students who - 8 would qualify to attend the proposed charter school equal to - 9 fifty percent of the number of seats with which the proposed - 10 charter school intends to open.
+The provisions of this - 11 subdivision shall not apply to any such district that is - 12 accredited without provisions by the state board of education and - that has a resident pupil enrollment of less than three thousand; - 14 or - 15 (7) In a school district that has been accredited without - 16 provisions, sponsored only by the local school board; provided - that no board with a current year enrollment of one thousand five - 18 hundred fifty students or greater shall permit more than - 19 thirty-five percent of its student enrollment to enroll in - 20 charter schools sponsored by the local board under the authority - 21 of this subdivision, except that this restriction shall not apply - 22 to any school district that subsequently becomes eliqible under - 23 subdivision (3) or (4) of this subsection or to any district - 24 accredited without provisions that sponsors charter schools prior - 25 to having a current year student enrollment of one thousand five - 26 hundred fifty students or greater. - 3.
+[Except as further provided in subsection 4 of this - section, 1 The following entities are eligible to sponsor charter